poikilos/travelnet/README.md

 The mod was written by me, Sokomine, and includes small contributions from other contributors.
 License: GPLv3 (see file LICENSE)

-The models and textures as found in the textures/ and models/ folders where created by VanessaE and are provided under the CC0 license.
+The models and textures as found in the textures/ and models/ folders where created by VanessaE, modified by Poikilos, and are provided under the CC0 license.